 Consider this general card comparison:

 - If you don’t really care about airline miles and hotel stays, or are more of a foodie, go for the Uber Visa Card.
-It offers 4% back on dining, 3% back on hotel and airfare, 2% back for online purchases, and 1% on everything else – for a $0 yearly fee.
+It offers 5% back in Uber Cash on Uber rides, Uber Eats, and JUMP, 3% in Uber Cash on restaurants, bars, hotels, and airfare, and 1% back in Uber Cash on all other purchases – for a $0 yearly fee.

 - For those who’d like some travel rewards but aren’t big spenders, it’s a tougher call, but the Uber Visa Card might still come out ahead if you frequently use Uber to get around and wish to redeem your earnings toward your rides.
 Just know that there’s no option to redeem your rewards for airline miles.